 This mainly refers to oven temperature, butter temperature, and egg temperature.
 Cold cookie dough helps too!
 See tip #1.

-4) Specified Baking Time?
+4. Specified Baking Time?
 Who Cares.

-I never look at recipe times when I bake cookies.
-I look at the cookies themselves.
-This is primarily because all ovens are different.
-And maybe your oven is a convection oven, while the recipe writer’s is a conventional oven.
-(I bake with conventional.)
-Always go with your instincts on this.
-The cookies are done when the edges are set and lightly browned.
-The center of the top can look slightly underbaked if you want a softer cookie, or leave the batch in a little longer until the centers appear “set” for crispier cookies.
-Keep in mind that cookies’ centers will continue to cook for a few minutes while out of the oven cooling.
+I’m admitting something to you– I never look at recipe times when I bake cookies.
+Instead, I look at the cookies themselves.
+This is primarily because all ovens are different and maybe your oven is a convection oven, while the recipe writer’s is a conventional oven.
+(I bake with conventional.
+General rule– if you use a convection oven, reduce the oven temperature by 25°F.)

-5) One Batch at a Time.
+5. One Batch at a Time

 If you’re able and time allows it, I recommend baking 1 batch of cookies at a time on the center rack.
 Why?
 You get the best possible results when the oven only concentrates on 1 single batch.
 If you absolutely need to bake more than one batch at a time for an event, holiday baking, etc– rotate the baking sheets from the top rack to bottom rack once halfway through the baking process.
 Ovens have hot spots!

 When it comes to baking cookies, it pays off to be a perfectionist!

 I have an in-depth guide for you: How to Freeze Cookie Dough